arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 In the next sections, you will learn more about Shared Space features and functionalities.

-#### Change Shared Space Settings
+### Change Shared Space Settings

-To change the current settings of your Shared Space, navigate to **General Settings** tab using the sidebar.
+To change the current settings of your Shared Space, navigate to the **General Settings** tab using the sidebar.

 ![Shared Space settings](assets/shared-space-settings.png "Shared space settings")